 Introduction to B Tree in Data Structure

-B-Tree is a data structure that stores data and allows operations such as searching, insertion and deletion in a systematic manner.
-There are certain aspects associated with B-Tree, which deal with the tree in its balanced form.
-So, for having the balanced tree, there should be n/2 keys in each node, n being the order of the B-Tree.
+B-Tree is a data structure that systematically stores data and allows operations such as searching, insertion, and deletion.
+Certain aspects are associated with B-Tree, which deals with the tree in its balanced form.
+So, for having the balanced tree, there should be n/2 keys in each node, n being the B-Tree order.
 The other considerations are as follows.

-- There can be at maximum n – 1 key for all nodes.
+- There can be a maximum of n – 1 key for all nodes.

 - There are at least two children for the root.

-- n is the maximum number of children and k is the number of keys that each node can contain.
+- n is the maximum number of children, and k is the number of keys each node can contain.

 - There are at least n/2 children and at most n non-empty children.

-- The tree gets divided in such a way that values in the left subtree shall be less than the value in the right subtree.
+- The tree gets divided so that values in the left subtree shall be less than the value in the right subtree.

 B-Tree Visual Representation

-A sample visual representation of B-Tree is as shown below.
-It is a balanced tree that follows all the constraints which are associated with the concept.
+A sample visual representation of the B-Tree is shown below.
+It is a balanced tree that follows all the constraints associated with the concept.

-In the above B-Tree, all the leaf nodes are at the same level.
-The number of keys in non-leaf nodes is less than that of in the children nodes.
+All the leaf nodes are at the same level in the above B-Tree.
+The number of keys in non-leaf nodes is less than in the children nodes.

 Let’s understand the working of B-Tree through insertion and deletion operations.
-There are two cases associated with the insertion of a key in B-Tree.
-These are, first that node is not full, and secondly, the node is already full.
+Two cases are associated with inserting a key in the B-Tree.
+These are; first, that node is not full, and second, the node is already full.
 Insertion of a key happens in the node if it’s a leaf node that is not full.
-In case the node is full, then the node is split at the median into two nodes, the level remaining the same, and the median element is upped by a level.
+If the node is full, we split the node at the median into two nodes.
+The level stays the same, and we move the median element up a level.

 1. Insertion Operation

-- Next Element to be Inserted is 10.
-It is greater than 6, and so will go to the right of it as shown below.
+- The next element to be Inserted is 10.
+It is greater than 6, so it will go to the right of it, as shown below.

-- 5 is less than 6 and so it goes to the left of the tree as shown below.
+- 5 is less than 6, so it goes to the left of the tree, as shown below.

-- Now, before the next element is inserted, it is checked if the tree is full.
-As the tree is now full, so a new empty node is allocated.
-This node is made the root, while the former root is split, with 6 put into the new root.
-So, when 8 gets inserted into the tree, the arrangement becomes as shown below.
+- Before the next element is inserted, it is checked if the tree is full.
+Since the tree is full, we allocate a new empty node.
+We make this node the root, split the former root, and put 6 into the new root.
+When you insert 8 into the tree, the arrangement becomes as shown below.

-- The next step is very important.
-We now have 9 and 7 as the next two elements to be inserted into the B-Tree.
-As the node is full in this case, it is split and the middle child is brought into the root.
-We get the B-Tree arrangement as can be seen below.
+- The next step is essential.
+We need to insert elements 9 and 7 into the B-Tree.
+In this case, when the node is full, it undergoes a split operation, and the algorithm brings the middle child into the root.
+We get the B-Tree arrangement, as can be seen below.
 Here, 9 went into the root, while 7 joined 8, with 10 going into a separate node.

 - The last two elements that we have are 1 and 5.5.
 1 will go into the left subtree with 2, 4, and 5.
-The tree is split and the middle child is sent up the root.
-Now, we have 5 and 5.5 in a separate node.
-The B-Tree arrangement looks like as shown below.
+We split the tree and send the middle child up to the root.
+Now, we have 5 and 5.5 in separate node.
+The B-Tree arrangement looks like this, as shown below.

 2. Deletion from B-Tree

-- Let’s consider that we intend to delete 5 from the above B-Tree.
-5 is present in the leaf node, so it will get deleted giving the B-Tree arrangement as below.
+- Let’s consider that we intend to delete 5 from the above B-Tree arrangement 5 is present in the leaf node, so it will be deleted, giving the B-Tree arrangement below.

-- Now, what if we delete a non-leaf node.
+- What if we delete a non-leaf node?
 4 is a non-leaf node.
 We shall delete it.
-Once 4 is deleted, we get the arrangement as shown below.
+When we delete 4, the arrangement changes to the one shown below.